metagenlab/chlamdb/docs/tutorial/website.rst

     :figclass: align-center
     :width: 100%

-    **Figure 2:** Blastp results.
-Result 1: A. visual identification of hits, B. table with info about hits (genome, contigs/locus_tag, alignment scores and identity), C. Alignment of the query and the sequence of a selected hits in table B. Result 2.
-Phylogenetic distribution and identity of the genes of fliLMNOPQR operon.
-In four genomes the operon is entirely conserved, in fourteen genomes it is not present, while in the remaining ones it is incomplete.
-In green, four genomes of interest are highlighted.
+    **Figure 2:** Blastp results. **Result 1**: Details and **Result 2**: Phylogenetic distribution.

 **TIPS**:

-- If you are interest in a specific gene expected to be present in one of the genomes included in the database, you can either retrive the sequence in a public database, such as SwissProt, or use the search bar in the menu on the left side of the web interface to identify which loci have been annotated with that gene and directly retrieve both the nucleotide and amino acid sequence of the gene through the 'Locus tag overview page'.
+- If you are interest in a specific gene expected to be present in one of the genomes included in the database, you can either retrive the sequence in a public database, such as SwissProt, or use the search bar in the menu on the left side of the web interface to identify which loci have been annotated with that gene and directly retrieve both the nucleotide and amino acid sequence of the gene through the 'Protein annotation view' page.
 - Compare the genomic regions around a protein of interest in selected genomes accessing 'MENU/Genome alignments/Plot region' analysis.
 Below the ouput generated focusing on the fliL gene of the FliLMNOPQR operon.

 --------------------------------
 Comparisons
 --------------------------------
-This block of analyses can widely change based on the settings defined by the user during the generation of the database.
+This block of analyses let the user compare several aspects of selected genomes that can widely change based on the settings defined by the user during the generation of the database (See the documentation for an extensive explanation)
-Orthogroups are identified by default and the annotations are automatically retrieved by the .gbk files given as input, while further annotations can be assigned with Swissprot and Refseq databases only upon request.
+Orthogroups are identified by default and the annotations are automatically retrieved by the .gbk files given as input, while further annotations can be assigned with Swissprot and Refseq databases only upon request (Note that RefSeq annotations are highly computational- and time-demanding)
 Differently, the user can optionally identify KEGG, COG, and PFAM domains along the genomes during the database generation and perform comparative analyses for each annotation.

+Before proceeding here a brief summary of the mentioned annotations and the link to their databases:
+- Kegg: Kegg annotations refer to the 'Kyoto Encyclopedia of Genes and Genomes (KEGG)'_.
+The genome annotation is composed of two aspects: a) KO assignemnt (KO is the identifier given to a functional ortholog defined from experimentally characterized genes and protein in specific organism), b) KEGG mapping where each KO is stored in a PATHWAY or MODULE identified based on molecular networks.
+This database provides a highly curated and repliable description of the metabolic pathway of the annotated genomes.
+- COG: COG annotations refer to the database of 'Cluster of Orthologous Genes (COGs)'_.
+In this database each COG is assigned to a functional category including metabolic, signal transduction,repair and other pathways.
+This database allows an easy comparison of organisms based on their preference for certain pathways.
+- Pfam: Pfam annotations refer to the Pfam database used to identify protein families and domains.
+Due to the nature of proteins as combinations of fixed structure, this database is based on the idea that the identification of domains wihin proteins can provide insights to discover their function.

+| The following example in **Fig. 3** refers to the Orthogroups analyses, however the same outputs are generated also when KEGG, COG and PFAM domain are considered (check the help paragraph entitled 'Additional plots for Kegg Orthologs and Cluster of Orthologous Groups (COGs)' to discover the extra outputs generated with some of these annotations).

 **Overview of Orthogroups analyses**

-The following example refers to the Orthogroups analyses, however the same outputs are generated also when KEGG, COG and PFAM domain are considered (check the end of the paragraph to discover the extra outputs generated with some of these annotations).
+Orthogroups are identified with 'Orthofinder'_, an accurate platform that cluster <<set of genes that are descended from a single gene in the last common ancestor of all the species being considered >> as reported in its 'publication'_.
-The following genomes are considered: Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola.
+| In the reported example the following genomes are considered: *Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola*.

 List of analyses:
-**1**.
-Detailed comparison: identify those orthogroups uniformly present in a set of genomes of interest and, optionally absent in others.
+| **1.
+Detailed comparison**: identify those orthogroups uniformly present in a set of genomes of interest and, optionally absent in others.
 Flexibility can be given to include orthogroups that, although present in some of the selected genomes, are not uniformly present in all and are missing in some ('Missing data' parameter).

-**1A**.Summary of the selected settings for the comparative analysis.
+| **1A.** Summary of the selected settings for the comparative analysis.
-**1B**.List of identified orthogroups, description and distribution in the selected genomes.
+| **1B.** List of identified orthogroups, description and distribution in the selected genomes.
-**1C**.List of locus tags per each orthogroup and genome.
+| **1C.** List of locus tags per each orthogroup and genome.

 .. figure:: ../img/OverviewOrt_r1_r2.svg
     :figclass: align-center

-    **Figure 3:** Orthogroups comparison overview.
+    **Figure 3:** Orthogroups comparison overview of *Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola*

-**2. Venn diagram**: select a maximum of 6 genomes to visualize the distribution of their Orthogroups.
+ | **2.
+Venn diagram**: select a maximum of 6 genomes to visualize the distribution of their Orthogroups.
 This representation simplifies the identification of similarity/dissimilarity of Orthogroups between a few genomes.
-**3. Compare Orthogroup size**: Visualize the number of entries of each Orthogroup in common between a selected set of genomes.
+ | **3.
+Compare Orthogroup size**: Visualize the number of entries of each Orthogroup in common between a selected set of genomes.
 This representation higlights which orthogroups are enriched or poorly represented in the genomes of interest.
-**4. Whole proteome heatmaps**: Heatmap of presence/absence of the pool of Orthogroups present in the selected genomes.
+ | **4.
+Whole proteome heatmaps**: Heatmap of presence/absence of the pool of Orthogroups present in the selected genomes.
 Discover which Orthogroups are widely shared by a subset of interest and which genome differentiate from the others.
+Going over the plot with the mouse it displays the orthogroup name, the organism of interest and the nummber of hits associated to that Orthogroup.

 .. figure:: ../img/Ort_venSize_heat.svg
     :figclass: align-center

-    **Figure 4.**
+    **Figure 4.** Orhogroup comparison analyses of  *Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola*.

-**5.Pan/Core genome plot**: Graphical representation of the pan- and core- genome of a subset of genomes or of the uploaded dataset.
+| **5.Pan/Core genome plot**: Graphical representation of the pan- and core- genome of a subset of genomes or of the uploaded dataset.
 This analysis generates three plots that display the content and conservation of Orthologous groups in selected genomes of interest.

-**A**.: this plot shows the number of all Orthologous groups present in a set of genomes.
+|**A**: this plot shows the number of all Orthologous groups present in a set of genomes.
 If the green curve reaches a plateau we can talk about 'closed pangenome' since no new Orthogroups are carried by additional genomes, on the contrary if the increment of the curve grows when looking at other genomes we can talk about 'open pangenome'.
-**B**.: The red curve represents the core Orthogroups shared by the genomes and it tends to decrease as much as the compared genomes are different.
+|**B**: The red curve represents the core Orthogroups shared by the genomes and it tends to decrease as much as the compared genomes are different.
-**C**.: the blue curve represents the number of Orthologous groups present in exactly n genomes displayed in the x-axis.
+|**C**: the blue curve represents the number of Orthologous groups present in exactly n genomes displayed in the x-axis.
 This representation is useful to appreciate how many Orthologous groups are present in the totality of the genomes of interest, for example, or the diversity brought by single genomes.
 For example, if tot-1 is low it means that there are no specific genomes that bring a unique Orthologous groups.

 .. figure:: ../img/Core_pan_Ort_three.svg
     :figclass: align-center

-    **Figure 5.** Accumulation/rarefaction plot.
-X-axis: number of selected genomes, y-axis (left): pangenome sise, y-axis (right): shared orthologs.
+    **Figure 5.** Accumulation/rarefaction plots.

 Additional plots for Kegg Orthologs and Cluster of Orthologous Groups (COGs)
 =============

 As anticipated, the comparative analyses of Kegg and COGs come with additional plots.

 1. Barchart of the distribution of the entries annotated with a COG/KEGG category of selected genomes.
 Evaluation of potential increment or descrement of entries known to be relevant for a certain function in genomes of interest.

 .. figure:: ../img/COGs_overview_bar_o.svg
     :figclass: align-center

     **Figure 6.** COGs comparison page.
 Barchart for each COG category representing the number of entries identified in each genome.
-The 'Cell motility' category is highligthed in green to strees the differences between the four selected genomes: Klebsiella variicola shows a lower number of entries compared to the other Enterobacter genomes.
+The 'Cell motility' category is highligthed in green to strees the differences between the four selected genomes: *Klebsiella variicola* shows a lower number of entries compared to the other *Enterobacter* genomes.

 2 and 3.
 Heatmaps of the COGs along all the genomes expressed as fequency or number of identified entries.
 (This is available only for COGs)